Indoors or outdoors, there’s so much for you and the family to see and do in Birmingham, with events and attractions for visitors of all ages.

 With its tree-lined squares, international cuisine and canal-side location Brindleyplace is a lovely spot to sit and relax with the kids.

-You’ll find the National Sea Life Centre here which is the ideal indoor activity for families on a rainy day.
+You’ll find the National Sea Life Centre here, one of many indoor Birmingham attractions for families for those rainy days.

 Get up close to more than 2,000 sea creatures, including penguins and sharks, and walk ‘under’ water through the UK’s only 360-degree Ocean Tunnel.